microsoft/PartnerResources/_docs/Azure/Data, Analytics, and AI/Azure AI Services.md

 - azure ai services
 ---

-# Azure AI Services Readiness Resources
+# Azure AI Services Resources

 ## Fundamentals
 Go through an overview of all the AI service pillars, sample use cases, as well as how to start working with some of these services through a unified studio experience.